manassarma13/javascript/README.md

 # javascript
-basic javascript assignments for a quick revision lol
+basic javascript assignments for a quick revision